kristeninho/MusicPlayerBackend/README.md

 # Quick overview
 This is a backend for a Music Player application, where user can upload albums/music and listen to their work.
-The frontend for this project is done in AngularTS and it's services are ready.
-Still todo is the layout and views of the application, which is what the Backend is currenctly waiting on as well.

 # Current logic:
 - Anyone can create an account for himself/herself.
 Password will be hashed and salted.